lewismj/inky/README.md

 Note:
 * The first version v1.0 implemented the ‘special syntax’ for a minimal *Eval* function. v1.1 extend the evaluation routines to deal with ‘special forms’.
 So flipping between the two versions you can see the trade-off in code complexity (albeit I would euphemistically call the code ‘experimental’).

 * Basic functionality is working.
 Though purely as demo/throwaway code; essentially a proof-of-concept or loose specification for a ‘real’ interpreter.
+It does however support partial application of functions, higher order functions etc.

 ```lisp
 λ> filter (lambda (x) (> x 2)) [ -1 0 1 2 3 4]